 The scent is strong, but bright and full of deliciousness.
 We’ve been enjoying it just drizzled on tomatoes from the garden with some salt and pepper.
 In this cherry tomato pasta, however, it’s the perfect finishing addition!
 So, so good!

-FRESH TOMATO PASTA w.
-RICOTTA
+CHERRY TOMATO PASTA

 - 8 ounces dry fettuccine noodles

 - 2 tablespoons good olive oil

 - 16 ounce container heirloom cherry tomatoes halved

 - ½ teaspoon fine sea salt or to taste